narkuszuyka/narkuszuyka/README.md

 So far, I believe I have learned how to
 - create a repository
-- use some commands to use when coding
+- use some commands to apply when coding
 - be active on Github to develop my coding skills

 ## As for the things I'm interested in...